Sage/carbon/guides/01_building_views.md

   }
 };

-export default View(JournalsReverse, JournalStore);
+export default View(JournalsReverse, { journal_store: JournalStore });
 ```
-* N.B.
-If you've worked with React before, you may wonder why we're importing *View* into our view.
+* Note: If you've worked with React before, you may wonder why we're importing *View* into our view.
 We use a pattern called [Higher Order Components](https://github.com/Sage/carbon/blob/master/src/utils/view.js) to wrap together our view, our store and any additional functionality we want to provide.

 * To build your view, you need to start adding components to the return block.
 Let's add a:
   *Form* containing a